KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 alias docker-yesod-dev="stack --docker-run-args='--net=bridge --publish=3000:3000' exec -- yesod devel"

 ```
 whereupon you can simply call `docker-yesod-dev` from the command line to launch your project in development mode.
-If you modify code and then restart `yesod devel`, it will notice that the compiled application is out of date and recompile before launching.
-Most Yesod developers simply leave `yesod devel` running.
+If you modify code while `yesod devel` is not running, and then start `yesod devel`, it will notice that the compiled application is out of date and recompile before launching.
+Most Yesod developers simply leave `yesod devel` running, allowing it to rebuild and relaunch their web application as they work.